An oasis for Sonoran Desert land birds and a migrant trap for vagrants and rarities in the Phoenix metro area.

 The ranch includes seven recharge basins and a fishing lake, all connected by gravel hiking paths.
 Fluctuating water levels dictate a different mix of birds weekly, if not daily.
 Something exciting is always going on.
 You may spot a skulking Least Bittern, a migrant Magnolia Warbler, or exotic Peach-faced Lovebirds, members of an established flock.
 Regular visits yield a large site list. — Jim Burns

-Jim Burns also wrote about the Salome Highway Thrasher Site in Maricopa County, Arizona, Hotspot Near You No. 7, Boyce-Thompson Arboretum State Park, Superior, Arizona, No. 53, Fool Hollow Lake Recreation Area, Show Low, Arizona, No. 143, Canoe Creek Road, Osceola County, Florida, No. 150, and Francis Beidler Forest, Harleyville, South Carolina, No. 158.
+Jim Burns also wrote about the Salome Highway Thrasher Site in Maricopa County, Arizona, Hotspot Near You No. 7, Boyce-Thompson Arboretum State Park, Superior, Arizona, No. 53, Fool Hollow Lake Recreation Area, Show Low, Arizona, No. 143, Canoe Creek Road, Osceola County, Florida, No. 150, Francis Beidler Forest, Harleyville, South Carolina, No. 158, and Mount Ord, Sunflower, Arizona, No. 184.

 At a Glance